This post may include affiliate links.

 You don’t need to choose a special variety of chard for container gardening.
 This is different from growing zucchini in containers, where you need to select specific, compact-bush types.

-That said, these three varieties are recommended by their growers specifically for container planting:
+That said, these three varieties are recommended specifically for container planting:

 Sun, Water, Soil

-The great part about growing chard in containers is that you can place your pot anywhere in your yard, to get the best sunlight.
+The great part about growing chard in containers is that you can place your Smart Pot anywhere in your yard, to get the best sunlight.
 Chard grows best with 6 hours of full sun, but can tolerate partial shade in the heat of the summer.

 When planting in containers, the soil can dry out fairly quickly.
 You may need to water daily–stick your finger in the soil before watering.
 If the soil is damp or wet about two inches below the surface, you don’t need to water.